Board of Directors

 Jason earned his M.B.A. and B.S. in Business, both with distinction, from the University of Minnesota’s Carlson School of Management.

 John Wernz is the chief marketing officer and executive vice president at Wealth Enhancement Group where he leads all marketing and growth initiatives.
 His mission is to use the power of marketing to advance meaningful causes.
-John learned about CaringBridge after a member of his marketing team was severely injured in a car accident in 2013 and served on the CaringBridge advisory council in 2015.
+John learned about CaringBridge after a member of his marketing team was severely injured in a car accident in 2013.
+He previously served on the CaringBridge advisory council in 2015.